lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Cipher Suites {#cs}

 An EDHOC cipher suite consists of an ordered set of algorithms from the "COSE Algorithms" and "COSE Elliptic Curves" registries.
 Algorithms need to be specified with enough parameters to make them completely determined.
 Currently, none of the algorithms require parameters.
 EDHOC is only specified for use with key exchange algorithms of type ECDH curves.
 Use with other types of key exchange algorithms would likely require a specification updating EDHOC.
-Note that for most signature algorithms, the signature is detemined by the signature algorithm and the authentication key algorithm together, see {{auth-keys}}.
+Note that for most signature algorithms, the signature is determined by the signature algorithm and the authentication key algorithm together, see {{auth-keys}}.

 * EDHOC AEAD algorithm
 * EDHOC hash algorithm